Guiding Scripture: Luke 24:13-35

 What kind of training do our coaches have?

 All of our coaches have been trained by an International Coach Federation (ICF) Associate Certified Coach who has been developed as a Coach Trainer for the Evangelical Lutheran Church in America (ELCA).
 Each of our coaches has passed a development process called ELCA Coach Training Launch and are, at least what we call in the ELCA, a Level 1 Coach.
-Level 2 Coaches have additional training in specialty areas such as leadership, discipleship, congregational development, and congregational redevelopment.
+Level 2 Coaches have additional training in specialty areas such as stewardship, discipleship, congregational vitality, and care for creation.
 Some of our coaches are working on professional credentialing through the ICF, and some are already certified.